cloudflare/cloudflare-docs/content/workers/platform/limits.md

 ## Worker size

-A Worker can be up to 10 MB in size after compression, and up to 1 MB for free accounts.
+A Worker can be up to 10 MB in size after compression on the Workers Paid plan, and up to 1 MB on the Workers Free plan.

 {{<render file="_limits_increase.md">}}